dihedron/vagrant-ansible-graalvm/README.md

 ## How to run

-To start the virtual machine, make sure yuo have `vagrant' installed on your machine, than change into the 'vagrant/' directory and run
+To start the virtual machine, make sure you have `vagrant` installed on your machine, than change into the `vagrant/` directory and run

 ```bash
 $> vagrant up